 - Retirement and health plan management

 - Compensation law and ethics

 Employment Outlook and Salary Information

-There were approximately 31,800 people in the United States employed as human resource compensation and benefits managers in 2010, according to the U.S. Bureau of Labor Statistics (BLS) (www.bls.gov).
-That number was projected to increase to 32,700 by 2020.
-Human resource compensation and benefits managers made a median annual salary of $95,250 in May 2012, reported the BLS.
+There were approximately 16,900 people in the United States employed as human resource compensation and benefits managers in 2014, according to the U.S. Bureau of Labor Statistics (BLS) (www.bls.gov).
+There is predicted to be a 6% increase in jobs by 2024.
+Human resource compensation and benefits managers made a median annual salary of $111,430 in May 2015, reported the BLS.